Concluding Unscientific Postscript to Philosophical Fragments

-As the title suggests, the Postscript is sequel to the earlier Philosophical Fragments.
-The title of the work is ironic because the Postscript is almost five times larger than the Fragments.
-The Postscript credits "Johannes Climacus" as the author and Kierkegaard as its editor.
-Like his other pseudonymous works, the Postscript is not a reflection of Kierkegaard's own beliefs.
-However, unlike his other pseudonymous works, Kierkegaard attaches his name as editor to this work, showing the importance of the Postscript to Kierkegaard's overall authorship.
+Concluding Unscientific Postscript to the Philosophical Fragments is a sequel to the earlier Philosophical Fragments.
+Despite the title of the work, Postscript is almost five times larger than the original work.
+The pseudonym "Johannes Climacus" is credited as the author and Kierkegaard as an editor.
+Like his other pseudonymous works, Postscript is not a reflection of Kierkegaard's own beliefs.
+However, unlike his other pseudonymous works, Kierkegaard attaches his name to this work by crediting himself as an editor.